memphisdev/save-zakar-hackathon/README.md

 To get started with the hackathon, follow these steps:

 1. Sign up at the hackathon [main page](https://hackathon.memphis.dev).
-1. Create a [Memphis Cloud](https://cloud.memphis.dev/) account.<br> * After account creation head to the users page and create a new client-type user.<br> * Make sure to save the credentials, you will need them in step 5.
+1. Create a [Memphis Cloud](https://cloud.memphis.dev/) account.<br> * After account creation head to the user's page and create a new client-type user.<br> * Make sure to save the credentials, you will need them in step 5.

 ![Group 1000002297 (1)](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/974fc81a-36f5-4566-9c2f-45abe564112d)